MAPLE: Self-Supervised Learning-Enhanced Nonlinear Dimensionality Reduction for Visual Analysis: Results

 \subsection{Parameter Sensitivity Analysis}

-To assess the robustness of MAPLE with respect to its two primary hyperparameters---the neighborhood size ($k$) and the trade-off parameter ($\lambda$) we conducted a grid search analysis on the Fashion-MNIST dataset ($N=40{,}000$).
+To assess the robustness of MAPLE with respect to its two primary hyperparameters, the neighborhood size ($k$) and the trade-off parameter ($\lambda$), we conducted a grid search analysis on the Fashion-MNIST dataset ($N=40{,}000$).
 The search space included $k \in \{5, 15, 30\}$ and $\lambda \in \{0, 0.1, 0.3, 0.5, 0.7, 0.9, 2.0\}$.
 We evaluated the resulting layouts using our two core quantitative measures, neighborhood hit and $k$NN classification accuracy, to examine whether MAPLE requires careful hyperparameter tuning or offers a broad, stable behavior.
-The results are summarized in \cref{fig:ablation-result}.
+The results are summarized in \cref{fig:ablation-result}, where different line styles (e.g., dashed) denote neighborhood sizes $k \in \{5, 15, 30\}$.

 \textbf{Observation.} \quad The results indicate that MAPLE remains stable across a wide range of hyperparameter settings (see~\cref{fig:ablation-result}).
 With a training duration of 20 epochs, all MAPLE configurations outperform the UMAP baselines across the evaluated measures (based on the full results underlying \cref{fig:ablation-result}, provided in the supplementary materials).
 We observe that the trade-off parameter $\lambda$ has a relatively limited impact on the layout quality within the tested range (\cref{fig:ablation-result}(a) and (b)).
 This behavior is consistent with findings in the original MMCR study~\cite{yerxa2023mmcr}, where maximizing the global nuclear norm of centroids implicitly encourages compact local manifolds.
 In our formulation, the global term provides strong separation, while the local term yields more modest refinements.